 Customer experience is an element of service most organisations are keen to improve, but, unless the organisation understands what represents value to their customers and what is preventing them from delivering this value, customer service cannot be improved with any certainty.
-‘Value’ in Lean Thinking terms refers to a customer receiving the service and/or tangibles they want, right first time, that is, when the organisation delivers according to its purpose.
+‘Value’ in Lean Thinking terms refers to a customer receiving the service and/or tangibles they want, right first time.
 Knowing and understanding first-hand what customers are experiencing is integral to improvement, after all, only a customer can authentically describe their experience of a service.

 How many organisations do you think truly know what their customers are experiencing during these numerous moments of truth?
 Can you say that your organisation knows?
 If the answer is no, how can you be sure you are adding value for your customers?
 How can you know what elements of your service are causing dissatisfaction amongst your customers – what is preventing you from adding value?
-How can you be certain you are not spending money improving things that aren’t the focus of your customer’s dissatisfactions?
+How can you be certain you are not spending money improving things that aren’t a priority to your customers?

-Lean Thinking is centred on understanding customer value and continually improving to achieve processes that deliver this value without waste (steps in a process that do not add value).
-There are many tools and techniques being used across the public sector to improve processes, to remove waste and to deliver services quicker and at a lower cost, but obtaining and understanding the ‘Voice of the Customer’ (VOC) accurately is an integral aspect of Lean Thinking that may be overlooked.
+Lean is centred on understanding customer value and continually improving to achieve processes that deliver this value without waste (steps in a process that do not add value).
+There are many tools and techniques being used across the public sector to improve processes, to remove waste and to deliver services quicker and at a lower cost, but obtaining and understanding the ‘Voice of the Customer’ (VOC) accurately is a critical component.

 What is Customer Experience Charting?

-Customer Experience Charting is a method used to understand what actually happens to customers when they engage with a service.
+Customer experience charting is a method used to understand what actually happens to customers when they engage with a service.
 Importantly, it looks at things directly from the perspective of the customer rather than the service provider, which is too often the case when tools such as Process Mapping or Value Stream Mapping are used in isolation.
-Value Stream Mapping is important but it gives useful detail about what happens.
-Customer Experience Charting enhances the information in the Value Stream Map, enhancing subsequent improvements – it adds to the picture!
+Customer experience charting enhances the information in the value stream map, enhancing subsequent improvements – it adds to the picture!
 We use it to improve the service delivered to customers, maximising their experience of the service, as well as achieving improvements in the efficiency and effectiveness of internal processes undertaken to deliver the service.

-Simply put, Customer Experience Charting is recording and visually representing the customer’s perception of their experiences of a service to understand what their requirements are and how well these are being delivered by the organisation.
-Customer Experience Charting can be conducted in numerous ways, but it is most effective when customers are accessed and involved in a way that suits them.
-One thing is for sure; it will always involve ‘Go See’, a key aspect of Lean Thinking.
+Simply put, customer experience charting is recording and visually representing the customer’s perception of their experiences of a service to understand what their requirements are and how well these are being delivered by the organisation.
+It can be conducted in numerous ways, but it is most effective when customers are accessed and involved in a way that suits them.
+One thing is for sure; it will always involve ‘Go See’, a key aspect of Lean.
 This involves observing customers whilst they are receiving a service, which may not always be appropriate, but the quality of information that can be gathered means it should be undertaken whenever possible.